rossrobino/domco/apps/docs/src/server/generated/globals.md

 > **code**: `string`

-Code for the entrypoint.
+Code for the entry point.

 ##### id

 > **id**: `string`

-The name of the entrypoint without extension.
+The name of the entry point without extension.

 ###### Example